highlightjs/highlightjs-curl/README.md

 The tests must pass!

 If you change the test data be sure to also sync the update with the `test/markup` and `test/detect` files.
-These are used by the highlight.js 3rd party grammar build and distribution process.
+These are used by the highlight.js 3rd party language build and distribution process.

 Issue a pull request.